-1. The Committee directed the Office of the Auditor General to verify documents tabled by the State Department and report back to the Committee as soon as possible.
+- 1. The Committee directed the Office of the Auditor General to verify documents tabled by the State Department and report back to the Committee as soon as possible. - 2.
+The Committe marked the matter as resolved

 359. Unconfirmed/Excluded Expenditure